BradenLWeber/PathFinder/README.md

 # PathFinder
-Path Finder code using Python
+Path Finder UI using Python

 This program allows a user to pick a start position (green), end position (red), and place walls (black).